Medical & Health Services Managers

-Commanding Officer, Fleet Marine Force Company; Director, Health Service or Program; Health Care Administrator; Health Services Department Head; Health Services Quality Assurance Coordinator; Medical Facilities Liaison Officer; Operations Management Officer, Medical Facility; Plans, Operations and Medical Intelligence; Preventive Medicine Officer (Aerospace); Preventive Medicine Officer (Public Health)
+Commanding Officer, Fleet Marine Force Company; Emergency Medical Specialist; Health Science Research Officer; Health Services Department Head; Health Services Quality Assurance Coordinator; Medical Department Staff Officer; Operations Management Officer, Medical Facility; Plans, Operations and Medical Intelligence; Preventive Medicine Officer (Aerospace); Preventive Medicine Officer (Public Health)

 What they do: